 How have you found studying at University of Cumbria?

-The most enjoyable part of university has been the blend of learning through both practical and theatrical elements.
+The most enjoyable part of university has been the blend of learning through both practical and theoretical elements.
 Being able to practice hands-on the things discussed during lectures makes it easier to learn, comprehend and develop skills.

 Additionally, I liked the dynamic of being part of a group who were all striving for the same end goal.
 There were so many different characters, backgrounds and experience but it felt like everyone was there for each other and this definitely played a big role in progressing through the degree.
 The support provided by the staff was outstanding and the campus is easy to navigate to find where you should be and well equipped with everything required for the degree.